zachcuy/SCBee/README.md

 - 👋 Hi, I’m @SCBee (Zachary)!
-I am a Mechanical Engineering student at the Schulich School of Engineering, University of Calgary.
+I am a Mechanical & Mechatronics Engineering student at the Schulich School of Engineering, University of Calgary.
 Incoming 4th-year student, intern.

 - 👀 I have a massive interest in the energy sector (Oil & Gas, Renewables) and hope to pursue a career in it!
 I also enjoy tinkering with robotics, and gaining insights from data analyses.